How Thermal Imaging Cameras Can Help Heating Engineers

 This depends on the image resolution of the camera, the number of pixels and the focal lens on the camera – its length and field of view.
 For domestic heating engineers, the objects being measured are likely to be within 10 metres distance and most thermal imaging cameras on the market will work, having differences only in level of detail.

-The following thermal cameras have been chosen because they suit a home inspection needs very well in terms of temperature range, battery life, resolution, field of view and focus.
-They include both low price for occasional use to high end models for regular and professional use.
+The following thermal cameras have been chosen (links to Amazon) because they suit a heating engineer’s needs very well in terms of temperature range, battery life, resolution, field of view and focus.

 FLIR TG267 Thermal Camera